 Yesware takes user privacy and security very seriously.
-This document provides an overview of our security policies and technology.
-We are happy to discuss any of these points in more details with concerned customers.
+This page provides an overview of our security policies and technology.

 Yesware utilizes OAuth and OpenID® for user authentication.
 We never have access to our users’ Gmail™ or Office365® passwords.